BookStackApp/website/content/docs/user/organising-content.md

 Note that to move content you will need to have 'edit' permission for both the content being moved and the parent it's being moved into.

-### Moving Single Books & Chapters
+### Moving Single Pages & Chapters

-Books and chapters can be moved directly to a new chapter or book.
+Pages and chapters can be moved directly to a new chapter or book.
 To move a chapter or page in this way go to a page or chapter and select 'Move' in the overflow menu, found on the right-hand side of the top toolbar:

 ![Page Move Menu](/images/docs/page-move-menu.png)